ArvindHarinder1/PrivatePreviewDocs/2ConnectorGSQLToSQLServer.md

 ![image](https://user-images.githubusercontent.com/36525136/115304110-65da6d00-a119-11eb-92fd-4b1863d14a6d.png)

+* The ECMA host discovers the attributes supported by the target system.
+You can choose which of those attributes you would like to expose to Azure AD.
+These attributes can then be configured in the Azure Portal for provisioning.

 ![image](https://user-images.githubusercontent.com/36525136/115304249-96220b80-a119-11eb-88ef-3d7d2075d68f.png)

 * Anchor - this attribute should be uniqie in the target system.
 The Azure AD provisioning service will query the ECMA host using this attribute after the initial cycle.